realtimeradio/rcf_design/docs/40-Design.md

 #### FPGA System-on-Module

-FPGAs at a vast array of price points and peformance levels and may be purchased in a variety of form factors.
+FPGAs at a vast array of price points and performance levels and may be purchased in a variety of form factors.
 These include:
 1. A packaged chip, for integration onto a custom board assembly
 2. A System-on-module (SoM), which is a small board assembly designed to be integrated into a larger system, typically containing an FPGA and critical support infrastructure such as power supply circuitry and memory modules.